Below is the SEND information report for Willenhall Community Primary School (WCP) and Whitmore Park Primary School (WPP).

 We each provide a fully inclusive main stream primary provision.
 We strive to ensure that all pupils achieve their potential academically, personally, socially and emotionally in all areas of the curriculum regardless of their gender, ethnicity, social background, religion, sexual identity, physical ability or educational needs.

 Listed below are the ways in which our schools ensure they support all of our pupils including those with SEND in order that they can realise their full potential.

 The provision for special educational needs at WCP and WPP

 WCP is a 2-form entry mainstream school.
 WPP is a 3-form entry main stream school.
 All children are expected to make progress related to their age and ability.
 Some SEND pupils have physical needs which, affect or inhibits their learning (e.g. vision or hearing difficulties).
 Some have difficulties with speaking, listening and understanding and in severe cases a global delay.
 We have pupils that have specific learning difficulties (e.g. dyslexia, dyspraxia, dyscalculia, autism spectrum disorder, attention deficit hyperactivity disorder).

 Information relating to WCP and WPP schools identification and assessment of pupils with SEND

 Class teachers monitor all pupils and will identify children having difficulties in the classroom.
-These children will be brought to the attention of the SEND lead in each setting (Mrs D. Rock at WCP and Miss Sam Carney and Mrs Anita Heer at WPP).
+These children will be brought to the attention of the SEND lead in each setting (Mrs H. Kelly at WCP and Miss Sam Carney and Mrs Anita Heer at WPP).
 The class teacher will provide targeted work for the pupil to try to “close the learning gaps”.
 Other learning strategies may be used to support the pupils as advised.